enso-org/enso/ide/docs/style-guide.md

 ### Sections

 Source files should be divided into sections.
-Section should be placed before each new "concept" defined in a file.
+Section headers should be placed before each new "concept" defined in a file.
 By "concept" we normally mean a structure with related implementations.
-In case the related implementations use some helper structs with a very small implementations, these helper structs may be defined in the same section.
-Moreover, the code in each section should be divided into sub-sections, grouping related definitions into groups.
+In case related implementations use some helper structs with very small implementations, these helper structs may be defined in the same section.
+Moreover, the code in each section should be divided into sub-sections, grouping related definitions.
 At least one section should be defined in a file (if there is at least one struct definition as well).
 For example:

 ```rust
 // =================